Side Effects of Buprenorphine in Cats

 Despite the few potential side effects, there are cautions to using the drug.
 Veterinary Partner advises that cats with kidney disease should not use the drug, and it should be used with caution if the cat has liver disease since the liver is responsible for removing buprenorphine from the body.
 Other conditions that preclude its use include heart failure, head trauma, respiratory damage or pregnancy and lactation.

 One of the other benefits to this pain reliever is its ease of administering it to your cat.
-You vet may use buprenorphine as an injectable, however if prescribed for home use, you'll likely administer it as a liquid or oral spray.
+The NAABT describes the different methods of using it: your vet may use buprenorphine as an injectable, however if prescribed for home use, you'll likely administer it as a liquid or oral spray.
 The oral spray is helpful because your cat doesn't actually have to swallow the liquid; buprenorphine is absorbed into her body directly from her mouth membranes, referred to as transmucosal administration.
 The dosage impacts how often the medication is administered; the larger the dose, the longer its effects last.

 Cautions and Contraindications

 Make sure you and your vet are on the same page about what medication your cat is already taking because buprenorphine can have negative interactions with other medication.
 Anti-fungals and other medications, such as the antibiotic erythromycin can cause increased levels of buprenorphine in the bloodstream.
 It should be stored at room temperature, in a cabinet or other place shielding it from light exposure.